davew-msft/2019AzureMigrateYourApps/Instructor-README.md

 - **Notes**

   - This lab is not connected to the source code from the previous lab.
 It is complete independent and different.
 Due to time we could not create a lab based on the previous code base, so this was reused from another training session.
+- This will require a service principal.
+This service principal is all ready setup and the students have it in their email and on the lab landing page they got after signing up for the lab environment.

 ### Appendix A - Create a Linux MongoDB